napari/napari.github.io/applications/annotate_points.md

 ## Mousebinding to iterate through labels

-Similar to keybindings, we can also bind functions to mouse events such as clicking or dragging.
+Like keybindings, we can also bind functions to mouse events such as clicking or dragging.
 Here, we create a function that will increment the label after a point is added (i.e., the mouse is clicked in the viewer canvas when in the point adding mode).
 This is convenient for quickly adding all labels to a frame, as one can simply click each feature in order without having to manually swap labels.
 To achieve this, we first check if the points layer is the the adding mode (`layer.mode == 'add'`).